Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

 -   Creating and managing accounts

-    You can [create an account](#add), set its properties, and insert it to the database.
+    You can [create an account](#add), set its properties, and insert it into the database.

     You can also [manage the account secrecy level](#secret) and [remove accounts](#remove).